Daniel Williams (footballer, born 2001)

-Daniel Patrick Williams (born 19 April 2001) is a Welsh professional footballer who plays as a midfielder for The New Saints on loan from Swansea City.
+Daniel Patrick Williams (born 19 April 2001) is a Welsh professional footballer who plays as a midfielder for Cymru Premier club The New Saints.

 Career

 Williams joined the youth academy of Swansea City as a U8, and signed his first professional contract with the club in the summer of 2019.
 He made his professional debut with Swansea City in a 3–0 EFL Cup win over Reading on 10 August 2021.
 He scored his first goal for the club in the following round in a 4-0 win over Plymouth Argyle on 24 August 2021.

+In June 2023, Williams signed permanently for Cymru Premier club The New Saints having spent the previous season with the club on loan.